HABITAT LEARNING LAB:

 • Do not live in colonies (solitary)

-• Brown with black and yellow bands on body
+• Brown with black and yellow bands on abdomen

 • Carry pollen on hind legs